Alstom Aventra: Description

-Structurally, the Aventra is relatively lightweight, the body of each carriage having been redeveloped from the Electrostar.
+Structurally, the Aventra is relatively lightweight; the body of each carriage having been redeveloped from the Electrostar.
 It comprises various welded assemblies that attached to one another via bolts.
 The vehicle also incorporate the FlexxEco bogie, previously used in service on other Bombardier trainsets, such as the Voyager and some of the later-built Turbostars.
 While the older Electrostar family are not compliant with the Technical Standards of Interoperability (TSI) introduced in 2017, the Aventra was specifically designed for compliance with the more rigorous regulatory requirements.

 During 2018, Bombardier promoted the prospective development of a bi-mode version of the Aventra, intended to be capable of speeds up to 125 mph.
-This bi-mode trainset, which may incorporate batteries, would be a potential successor to several older diesel multiple-units, such as the Bombardier Turbostar and Voyager platforms.
+This bi-mode trainset, which would have incorporate batteries, positioned itself as a potential successor to several older diesel multiple-units, such as the Bombardier Turbostar and Bombardier Voyager platforms.

-The primary manufacturing site for the Aventra has been established at Bombardier's Derby Litchurch Lane Works facility; Simmons has stated that the Derby production line is intended to manufacture the type not only to fulfil British orders but also those placed by overseas operators.
+The primary manufacturing site for the Aventra was established at Bombardier's Derby Litchurch Lane Works facility; Simmons has stated that the Derby production line was intended to manufacture the type, not only to fulfil British orders but also those placed by overseas operators.
 Each operator can choose to customise the design of its Aventra fleet; common variations have included different vehicle lengths, modified propulsion systems, and interior changes.
 Much of the onboard equipment has been designed to be flexible and upgradable.
 Some customers, such as the London Overground, have intentionally stylised their Aventra's interiors to maintain a high degree of commonality with their existing Electrostar fleets.

 In November 2021, Alstom signed a memorandum of understanding with Eversholt Rail Group to build 10 three-car hydrogen multiple units.
+These trains were not subsequently ordered.

 Orders

-As of October 2022, over 2,600 vehicles have been ordered for six operators:
+As of May 2024, a total of 2,651 vehicles have been built for six operators:

-Crossrail
+Elizabeth line

-The first order for the Aventra platform was a £1 billion contract for 65 Class 345 nine-car EMUs (with an option for 17 more) for the London Crossrail programme, which built the Elizabeth line.
+The first order for the Aventra platform was a £1 billion contract for 65 Class 345 nine-car EMUs (with an option for 17 more) for the London Crossrail programme in February 2014, which built the Elizabeth line.
 These are operated by Elizabeth line concession holder MTR Crossrail and have replaced Class 315, Class 360 and Class 387 on Shenfield Metro, Heathrow and Reading services respectively.
+The first train entered service in June 2017.

 In July 2017, it was announced that the order would be increased to 70 trains; the contract for the additional trains was signed in March 2018.

+In April 2024, with the future viability of the Derby Litchurch Lane manufacturing plant in serious doubt due to a lack of orders, a further follow-on order for ten additional trains was indicated (five previously agreed plus a further five trainsets) in response to strong growth of passenger numbers on the Elizabeth Line and future expected service increases to cope with the interchange with High Speed 2 services at Old Oak Common Interchange.

+In June 2024, it was announced that the aforementioned ten more nine-car Class 345s had been ordered.